Universal Humanoid Motion Representations for Physics-Based Control: Experiments

 \section{Experiments}

 \paragraph{Tasks} We study a suite of popular downstream tasks used in the prior art.
 For generative tasks, we study reaching a certain x-directional speed (between 0 m/s and 5m/s), striking a target with the right hand (target initialized between 1.5$\sim$5m), reaching a 3D point with the right hand (point initialized within 1 meters of the humanoid), and following a trajectory on complex terrains (slope, stairs, uneven surfaces, and obstacles).
-For motion tracking, we study a VR controller tracking, where the humanoid tracks three 6DOF rigidbodies in space (two-hand controller and a headset).
-Please refer to the supplement for the complete definition of the tasks.
+For motion tracking, we study a VR controller tracking {task}, where the humanoid tracks three 6DOF rigidbodies in space (two hand controller{s} and a headset).
+Note that the VR controller tracking task can be viewed as a generalization of the full-body motion imitation task, where only partial observation is provided.
+It is challenging since it requires the latent space to contain motor skills to match arbitrary user input in a continuous and streaming fashion.
+Please refer to the supplement for a complete definition of the tasks.

 \paragraph{Datasets} For training PHC+, $\name$, and VR controller policy, we use the cleaned AMASS training set.
 For strike and reach tasks, we use the AMASS training set for initial state sampling.
 For speed and terrain traversal tasks, we follow Pacer \citep{Rempe2023-tf} to use a subset of AMASS that contains only locomotion for initial state sampling.
 All methods are trained using the same initial-state sampling strategy.
 For testing imitation and VR controller tracking policy, we use the AMASS test set, as well as a real-world dataset (14 sequences, 16 minutes) from QuestSim \citep{Winkler2022-bv} collected using the Quest 2 headset.